joshhanley/livewire-dusk-testbench/README.md

 }
 ```

+## Livewire Dusk Macros

+Livewire comes with a bunch of Dusk macros which you can use.

+Check them out in the Livewire source in ['livewire/src/Macros/DuskBrowserMacros.php'](https://github.com/livewire/livewire/blob/master/src/Macros/DuskBrowserMacros.php).

 ## Demo Package

 A demo package has been setup which gives a sample of how this package can be used.
 Check it out here